 Additional reading: Increasing privacy in Safari for iOS

-Touch ID is one of the best tools ever to be built into an iPhone; with just your fingerprint, logging into your device and apps with a biometric footprint is fast and secure.
+Touch ID and Face ID are some of the best tools ever to be built into an iPhone; with just your fingerprint or face, logging into your device and apps with a biometric footprint is fast and secure.

-Touch ID is used not only for unlocking your device, but also for purchases from the App Store, and depending on the developer of certain apps, such as Discover Mobile, PayPal, Screens VNC, Transmit, and many others, you can even use Touch ID to log into the specific applications themselves so you’re the only person capable of viewing their data.
+Touch ID and Face ID are used not only for unlocking your device, but also for purchases from the App Store, and depending on the developer of certain apps, such as Discover Mobile, PayPal, Screens VNC, Transmit, and many others, you can even use Touch ID and Face ID to log into the specific applications themselves so you’re the only person capable of viewing their data.

-Here are some tips for using Touch ID:
+Here are some tips for using Touch ID and Face ID:

 - Enable Touch ID on capable devices for logging into your device.
 Not only is it secure, but it’s faster than entering a passcode, especially on the iPhone 6s and iPhone 6s Plus with the new sensor.

-- Use Touch ID for App Store downloads and purchases – once again, this is much faster than entering a password, and you’re still secure by using it.
+- Use Touch ID and Face ID for App Store downloads and purchases – once again, this is much faster than entering a password, and you’re still secure by using it.

 - Use the fewest number of fingers possible (max 2) when setting up Touch ID.
 Apple notes that there is a 1 in 50,000 chance that a small portion of someone’s fingerprint could match a small portion of one of yours, and by having fewer fingerprints registered, you reduce the chance one of those fingers is going to match.

-Touch ID is a modern security measure and we suggest wholeheartedly that you use it whenever possible.
+Touch ID and Face ID are modern security measures and we suggest wholeheartedly that you use them whenever possible.
 In the event that Touch ID ever acts up on you, read this tutorial for refreshing the feature and setting it up again.

 Also read: What to do if Touch ID is not working